tim-littlefair/maneline/README.md

 - releasing a version of the Android app on the Google Play Store so that users don't need to build it themselves or sideload a prebuilt copy without the (limited) malware protections offered by Google Play;
+- in the short term, replacing the runtime-generated amplifier-based preset suites in Android app version 0.1.X with hard-coded suites dividing the initial factory presets up according to musical genre;
-- finding some way that users of the Android app can select their own screens of favourite presets rather than using the fairly arbitrary ones that app builds at the moment; and
+- in the longer term, finding some way that users of the Android app can select their own suites of favourite presets; and
 - adding support to the desktop app for the user to upload a preset definition to the amp.